Tiehuis/Tiehuis.github.io/_posts/2017-04-22-generic-data-structures-in-c.md

 The flexible array member allows us to get away with a single call to `malloc` which is a minor nicety.
 Otherwise, this is a little underwhelming.
-The seperation of declaration and initializtion is not ideal.
+The separation of declaration and initialization is not ideal.

-To make this a bit nicer, we can use [statement expressions](https://gcc.gnu.org/onlinedocs/gcc/Statement-Exprs.html#Statement-Exprs) which allow multiple statements to be used as an expression.
+To make this a bit nicer, we can use [statement expressions](https://gcc.gnu.org/onlinedocs/gcc/Statement-Exprs.html#Statement-Exprs) which allow multiple statements to be evaluated and used as if they were an expression.
 Our new definition for `new` would then be

 ```c
 #define qvec_new(T)                                                           \